digitalpianism/bugfixes/README.md

 * Freeshipping salesrule calculated based on price excluding tax: https://github.com/digitalpianism/bugfixes/issues/4 (Thanks Andy Smart for the fix and procedure)

 I'm trying to keep an updated list of all bugs here: http://magento.stackexchange.com/a/140826/2380

+# Backward incompatibility with modules using the gallery uploader

+There is a BC with modules using the gallery uploader.
+I've investigated the issue and a "simple" fix is unfortunately not possible for a few reasons:

+* the uploader config has been split into two different models (uploader and button config)
+* the js constructor has been modified from 3 to 2 parameters

+Thus I have written a small documentation to make your modules backward/forward compatible between version: http://magento.stackexchange.com/a/142013/2380